k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 When a form is submitted, the form's contents are packed into a "FormData" object and sent to the Flask server.

+##### setup-form

+This component is used to change configurations/environment variables in the config.env file.
+It contains the following functionality:
+1. It allows for changing a limited number of fields in config.env and the Config object that exists in the currently running server.
+2. It auto populates its fields using existing values from the current config.env file to give users and idea of what is currently there.
+It does this via a GET request that is made to the back end as soon as the page is navigated to.
+3. It allows the automatic upload of test data to the Test Data S3 bucket if that data is not already there.
+4. It allows the upload of csv test file lists to all the test directories associated with each load type.

+The methods associated with this form's functionality in the back end are located in the [ui_setup.py](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/scripts/ui_setup.py) file of the project.

 ##### tests-table

 When a test is triggered, it is automatically added to a "Currently Running Tests" table, and this component is responsible for displaying that.
 Test data is generated using a mix of user input at the front end as well as the server response (containing stack name and Grafana dashboard link) from the back end.
 This information is stored in a cookie that is set to expire after the test duration completes.
 The value for test duration is gotten from the "Duration" field, which is given in seconds.
 Every second, the list does a check on the current cookies available, and if any have expired, it will remove those test entries from the table.